-A student transferring from another institution of higher education must have a satisfactory scholastic record as judged by The University of Akron and must be eligible to re-enter the institution from which he desires to transfer.
+A student transferring from another institution of higher education must have a satisfactory scholastic record as judged by The University of Akron and must be eligible to re-enter the institution from which ne desires to transfer.

 In general, 16 credits a semester represent a full allowance of credit for transfer purposes.
-All evaluations and credit allowances for transfer work are tentative and depend upon a satisfactory record at The University of Akron.
+The total transfer record of the transfer student will be counted for purposes of admission, retention and graduation.
+All evaluation and credit allowances for transfer work are tentative and depend upon a satisfactory record at The University of Akron.